Browse by Medical Category

-The Department of Obstetrics & Gynecology at Massachusetts General Hospital offers childbirth education classes and other educational resources to help new and expectant parents prepare for childbirth and early parenthood.
+The Department of Obstetrics & Gynecology offers childbirth education classes and other educational resources to help new and expectant parents prepare for childbirth and early parenthood.

-Mass General childbirth education classes are designed to help expectant parents prepare for childbirth and early parenthood, and include a hospital tour.
-Taught by registered labor and delivery nurses and certified childbirth educators, our classes cover:
+Our childbirth education classes are designed to help expectant parents prepare for childbirth and early parenthood and include a hospital tour.
+The class is taught by registered labor and delivery nurses and certified childbirth educators and covers:

 To register for a childbirth education class, please click on a date below: